nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 Set container to match your Microsoft Azure container name.
 Set the `accountName` and `accountKey` properties to match your Microsoft Azure storage credentials.

-Set the `fallback` property to `"none"` to prevent archive files from being stored in the OpenTok cloud if the upload fails.
-Set the property to `"opentok"` to have the archive available at the OpenTok dashboard if upload fails.
+Set the `fallback` property to `"none"` to prevent archive files from being stored in the Vonage video cloud if the upload fails.
+Set the property to `"opentok"` to have the archive available on the dashboard if upload fails.

 Set the `certificate` property to the public key certificate Vonage will use to encrypt the archive.
 Be sure to base64 encode the certificate or replace newline characters in the certificate with `"\n"`, so that you can use it in the string literal in the JSON data.
 A base64-encoded certificate string looks like this: